For full technical description, read the white paper: https://byteball.org/Byteball.pdf

 - 1% I reserve for myself

-If you missed the 1st round of distribution, you can still participate in the further rounds.
-If you were in the 1st round, you can multiply your holdings.
+If you missed the 1st and 2nd rounds of distribution, you can still participate in the further rounds.
+If you already participated or bought bytes on an exchange, you can multiply your holdings.

 1. Download and install the wallet by following the above links.

 and click the link to chat with the Transition Bot.
 The link will open the new wallet and start a chat.
 Follow the instructions of the Transition Bot to prove your Bitcoin balance.

 You have two options to prove your Bitcoin balance:

 a.
 By making a micropayment.
 The bot will see your address the payment came from, will know that it is your address, and will instruct you to move your Bitcoins to this address.
 By making several micropayments, you can link several Bitcoin addresses to the same Byteball address.

 b.
 By signing a message (if your Bitcoin wallet supports this function).
 You tell the bot your Bitcoin address and sign your Byteball address with the Bitcoin address.
 After you prove one address (a typical Bitcoin wallet has dozens of them), you can either move all your coins to this single proven address or prove all other addresses in the same way -- by signing a message.